dat-ecosystem-archive/dat-node/readme.md

 * Consistent management of Dat archives across applications
 * Join the Dat network, using [hyperdiscovery](https://github.com/karissa/hyperdiscovery)
-* Track archive stats, using [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats)
+* Track archive stats, using [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats) and [hyperdrive-network-speed](https://github.com/joehand/hyperdrive-network-speed)
 * Import files from the file system, using [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/)

 ### Goal of dat-node

+Dat-node's primary goals are:

-Dat-node's primary goal is a *consistent management* of Dat archives on the file system.
-The main Dat CLI uses Dat-node.
+* *consistent management* of Dat archives on the file system.
+The Dat CLI uses Dat-node.
 Any applications built using dat-node will be compatible with the Dat CLI and each other.

-Dat-node acts as glue for a collection of Dat and hyperdrive based modules, including: [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).
+* High-level glue for common Dat and hyperdrive modules, including: [hyperdiscovery](https://github.com/karissa/hyperdiscovery), [hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats), and [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).

 If you want a minimal module that creates Dat archives compatible with the Dat CLI and works on the file system, check out `init-archive.js`.
 We should make a module that does that!